 Many or all of the products here are from our partners that pay us a commission.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
 Terms may apply to offers listed on this page.

 Car insurance quotes are estimates of the price a person will pay for auto insurance coverage.
 These quotes are calculated based on a motorist's driving history, age, gender, location, the number of miles they drive, and their vehicle.
 We'll cover how to get car insurance quotes online, on the phone, or in person from an insurance agent.

 Car insurance quotes are cost estimates from auto insurers.
 The estimate tells a person how much they would pay monthly for auto insurance coverage (the monthly "premium").
 Get quotes from several of the best auto insurance companies to get a fair price.

 Insurers ask for a lot of information to get an accurate picture of a driver and vehicle owner.
-Most insurers request a person's Social Security number and their VIN when they get auto insurance quotes.
+Most insurers request a person's Social Security number and their VIN (vehicle identification number) when they get auto insurance quotes.
 While people don't have to provide this, it can result in more accurate price estimates.

 Even if you don't give an insurer your Social Security number, if you're wondering how to get car insurance quotes, be ready to provide the following details.